-Interference is any unwanted radio frequency signal that prevents you from watching television, listening to your radio/stereo or talking on your cordless telephone.
-Interference may prevent reception altogether, may cause only a temporary loss of a signal, or may affect the quality of the sound or picture produced by your equipment.
+Interference occurs when unwanted radio frequency signals disrupt your use of your television, radio or cordless telephone.
+Interference may prevent reception altogether, may cause only a temporary loss of a signal or may affect the quality of the sound or picture produced by your equipment.
 The two most common causes of interference are transmitters and electrical equipment.

-Communication systems that transmit signals (transmitters) are capable of generating interference; these include amateur radios, CBs and radio and television stations.
+Communication systems that transmit signals capable of generating interference include amateur radios, CBs and radio and television stations.

 Electrical interference appears on the audio and video portion of television programming.
 Short bursts of interference may be caused by hair dryers, sewing machines, electric drills, doorbell transformers and garage door openers.
 If the pattern is on continuously, it may be caused by equipment that is in use full time, such as aquarium heaters and fluorescent lighting.

-If you cannot locate the interference source in your own house, check with your neighbors to see if they also receive interference.
-The house that has the worst interference will often be the source of the interference.
+If you cannot locate the interference source in your own house, check with your neighbors to see if they also experience interference.
+The source may be in their home.

-Filing a Complaint
+Filing a complaint

 Federal Communications Commission